The Small Business Relief Grant is designed to provide relief to Ohio businesses that have been negatively affected by COVID-19.

 If you access the Ohio Business Gateway, you already have an OH|ID.
 When prompted, simply use those same login credentials to access and complete your Small Business Relief Grant application.

 The Small Business Relief Grant ("SBRG") is designed to provide necessary relief to Ohio businesses that have been negatively impacted by the effects of COVID-19.
 The Governor of the State of Ohio, Mike DeWine, has designated up to one hundred twenty-five million dollars ($125,000,000) of funding received by the State of Ohio from the Federal CARES Act to provide $10,000 grants to small businesses to assist in ensuring the survival and stability of these crucial businesses.
 Governor DeWine has determined that these grants are necessary to respond to the public health emergency by providing economic support to some of the businesses harmed by the effects of COVID-19.
-The SBRG will be administered by the Ohio Development Services Agency (“Development”).
+The SBRG will be administered by the Ohio Department of Development (“Development”).

 A business as defined in these Terms and Conditions that meets all of the following criteria may receive funding from the SBRG: